 Throughout the missions, participants earned points upon completion, although the first to solve a mission was awarded bonus points.
 It wasn't long before some folks found that while you can complete a mission and move to the next, there was also a hidden task of sorts that would earn you a literal gold star for that mission (along with more points, of course).
 By doing this extra task, you'd receive an email from Agent Msika again with a little note.
 Folks could also redo missions in hopes of getting a higher score.

 While I cannot answer for anyone who had never signed up (as the link only shows my version of the situation room to me), I do know that the situation room is still available for anyone who started the ARG.
 I personally am very glad for this, as I had little time over the holidays to participate and I didn't want to use any cheats to get through.
 Sadly, mission three was inadvertently spoiled for me when Funcom sent Massively a little teaser about the ARG, including these images and the answers!
 Such is the life of a journalist.

 sent to the devs telling how two participants in the first ARG, The Secret War, met and fell in love.

 I'll admit, I am curious to know if there is a count for how many participate in the ARG.
 I'd also love to know how long each mission took the community to solve.
 And even more, I would love to hear who came up with the idea of combining ARGs with The Secret World

-Conspiracies, paranoia, secrets, and chaos -- the breakfast of champions!
+So tell me, did you participate in either ARG?
+Share your impressions in the comments below.Conspiracies, paranoia, secrets, and chaos -- the breakfast of champions!
 Feast on a bowlful with MJ every Monday as she infiltrates The Secret World to bring you the latest word on the streets of Gaia in Chaos Theory.
 Heard some juicy whispers or have a few leads you want followed?
 Send them to firstname.lastname@example.org and she'll jump on the case!